 When we think about success, whether in form of career progression, business venture, personal growth, monetary, whatever it is you associate ‘success’ with, we crave it immediately.

 We fail to see the time, the effort and courage it takes to succeed.
-It is not something that happens overnight and yet we become impatient when we realise this.
+It’s not something that happens overnight and yet we become impatient when we realise this.

 That impatience is usually what drives people away from success.
-They can not wait, so they give up!
-They might be willing to work hard, they might have the courage to take the risk, they are all hungry for it, but they do no have the patience for the time that it will take to make it happen.
+They can’t wait, so they give up!
+They might be willing to work hard, they might have the courage to take the risk, they’re all hungry for it, but they don’t have the patience for the time that it will take to make it happen.

 Can we learn patience?
 Of course we can: